dabson2020/Projects-Portfolio/Classification/README.md

 About 26 features are categorized into the 4 groups above, which are explored and analyzed.

 The project is divided into two:

-**Classification Problem**: With these features, we are to determine if a consumer is having difficulties with increasing energy prices or not.
-This is a **Classification problem**.
+**Classification Problem**: With these features, we are to determine if a consumer is having difficulties with increasing energy prices or not. .
 The target variable and prediction is the True (1) value if the customer is having difficulties with the increasing energy prices and False (0) if vice versa.

 The following processes were considered: